John

 * Due to my technological

-limitations, I had recently posted a dozen links to the book in
+limitations, I had posted a dozen links to the book in